Understanding and Exploiting Weight Update Sparsity for Communication-Efficient Distributed RL: Synchronization Protocol Details

 \begin{itemize}[leftmargin=*, itemsep=2pt] \item \textbf{Cold-start latency}: New nodes must download one anchor plus up to $k-1$ deltas.
 For a 7B model, this is $14\,\text{GB} + (k-1) \times 108\,\text{MB}$. \item \textbf{Storage}: Over $n$ steps, storage is approximately $\lceil n/k \rceil \times 14\,\text{GB} + n \times 108\,\text{MB}$. \item \textbf{Trainer upload bandwidth}: Full checkpoints are ${\sim}130\times$ larger than deltas, so lower $k$ places significant upload burden on the trainer. \end{itemize}

-\paragraph{Practical guidance.} In bandwidth-constrained scenarios (the primary use case for \protoname), higher $k$ is generally preferable.
+\paragraph{Practical guidance.} In bandwidth-constrained PULSESync deployments, higher $k$ is generally preferable.
 Steady-state inference nodes use the fast path (single delta) regardless of $k$, so the anchor interval only affects cold starts and trainer uploads.
 We use $k = 50$ in our experiments, balancing reasonable cold-start times (${\sim}5$ minutes at 400\,Mbit/s) with minimal trainer overhead.